VermontDepartmentOfHealth/docgov/posts/SQL-Query-Intro.md

 Create a New Query and write the sql yourself.

 You can either Right Click on the name of the database, in this case `AdventureWorks2017`, or click the **New Query** button on the top.
 When doing either of these, double check the **Database Dropdown** in the upper left menu ribbon.
 It should be populated with the name of your database.
-If it is blank, or has another database displayed, simply click the dropdown, browse to the appropriate database, and select it.
+If it is blank, or has another database displayed follow the below instructions

+* Click the `database dropdown`
+* Browse to the appropriate database
+* Select it.

 ![New Query][4]